 Brown’s proposed budget would also focus one-time funding on a statewide shortage of special education teachers through training and recruitment.
 Locally, the school district’s proposed budget would allocate about $140 million to SFUSD’s special education department — some $5 million more than last school year — with about $75 million in unrestricted funding.

 Pathways to Teaching, the first district-sponsored teacher credentialing program, which launched in the 2017-2018 school year, will remain a priority and will likely see an allocation of additional funding.

-According to a district spokesperson, the program drew 88 initial particpants, of which at least 68 are expected to receive their credential.
-In 2019-2020, 90 particpants are expected to enroll.
+According to a district spokesperson, the program drew 88 initial participants, of which at least 68 are expected to receive their credential.
+In 2018-2019, 90 participants are expected to enroll.

 Despite the increase in state funding, growing pension and salary demands have manifested themselves in a 5 percent reduction of a combination of programs and staff positions across the district’s central office departments over the past year, and more cuts are on the horizon.